kraemer-lab/GRAPEVNE/docs/getting_started/modules.md

 ```

 The config file can contain other parameters that you may wish to view
-and modify within the PhyloFlow builder, but a basic file would simply provide
+and modify within the GRAPEVNE builder, but a basic file would simply provide
-default values for the namespaces (these are actually overwritten by PhyloFlow,
+default values for the namespaces (these are actually overwritten by GRAPEVNE,
 but defaults ensure that the namespaces do not clash when you are developing /
 testing your Modules in Snakemake [e.g. `snakemake --lint`]).